Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Introduction

-The rest of the paper is organised as follows. \cref{sec:challenges} discusses the challenges of ranking parameters under different scenarios; this is motivated concretely by the NBA application. \cref{sec:contributions} provides the definitions of local and global statements, introduces the reward function used to find optimal statements, and presents an asymptotic result showing the convergence of the optimal statements to the true ranking.
-A simulation study is conducted in \cref{sec:simulation_study} to assess the performance of our approach. \cref{sec.application} presents results for our analysis of the NBA data.
+The rest of the paper is organised as follows. \cref{sec:challenges} discusses the challenges of ranking parameters under different scenarios; this is motivated concretely by the NBA application.
+Because our approach is applicable regardless of the statistical model utilized, \cref{sec:contributions} first provides formal definitions of local and global statements, introduces the reward function used to find optimal statements, and presents an asymptotic result showing the convergence of the optimal statements to the true ranking. \cref{sec:data.model} describes the statistical model used in the NBA application, and the rest of \cref{sec:simulation_study} is dedicated to conducting a simulation study to assess the performance of our approach and compare to the cumulative probability consensus ranking described in \cite{vitelli2018probabilistic}. \cref{sec.application} presents results for our analysis of the NBA data.
 Computer codes used to carry out the analysis in \cref{sec.application} can be found in our R-package at \url{https://github.com/anfebar/anfebar.github.io/tree/master/Software/BOARS}.
 Finally, we end with some concluding remarks in \cref{sec:discussion}.